 Equine Physiotherapy Diploma Programme

-The Open College of Equine Studies is now accepting applications for the new Equine Physiotherapy Diploma Programme for entry in September 2017.
-Application forms will be sent to all who submitted an Expression of Interest Form in early 2017.
+The Open College of Equine Studies is now accepting applications for the Equine Physiotherapy Diploma Programme for entry in January 2018.

 The programme will be delivered to incorporate study at Higher Education Levels 4, 5 and 6.